joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/understanding-the-sound-architecture.md

 [Working with video](WS5b3ccc516d4fbf351e63e3d118a9b90204-7e1a.html).

-Using Adobe Flash Professional, you can import WAV or AIFF sound files and then embed them into your application’s SWF files in the mp3 format.
+Using Adobe Flash Professional, you can import WAV or AIFF sound files and then embed them into your application's SWF files in the mp3 format.
 The Flash Authoring tool also lets you compress embedded sound files to reduce their file size, though this size reduction comes at the expense of sound quality.
-For more information see “Importing Sounds” in _Using Flash_ .
+For more information see "Importing Sounds" in _Using Flash_ .

 The ActionScript 3.0 sound architecture makes use of the following classes in the flash.media package.